HarishB99/application_of_ai_in_cyber_security/documentation/Installation of Anaconda distribution on Ubuntu 18.04.md

 	* `conda install -c anaconda scikit-learn`

 * Note that -y simply means install without prompts --> This flag is optional

-## Activating and deactivating conda environment

-* The conda environment is where your Python notebooks and codes are usually executed.
-It contains all the python packages that has been installed onto the computer.

-* To activate it, run the following:

-	* `conda activate`

-* To deactivate it, simply run the following:

-	* `conda deactivate`

-* If your conda environment has been activated, you should be able to see your terminal prompt change, like so:

-	* `(<conda environment name>) user@domain $`

-* For example, the default and main conda environment is named 'base':

-	* `(base) student@localhost $`

 ## Starting Jupyter Notebook on your local machine